-Foodborne illnesses that are the fault of the restaurant who served contaminated food can be held responsible through a personal injury lawsuit in Colorado.
+Foodborne illnesses that are the fault of the restaurant that served contaminated food can be held responsible through a personal injury lawsuit in Colorado.

-Personal injury lawsuits are based in Colorado negligence laws.
+Personal injury lawsuits are based on Colorado negligence laws.
 To prove negligence occurred, a person who is injured (the plaintiff) must prove:

 - that the person being sued (the defendant) owed a duty of care to the plaintiff;